Learn the ropes with continuing education

 Our Most Common Classes

 Water Damage Mitigation

-This course demonstrates how water can damage carpet, wood floors and other building materials, how long until damage occurs and what steps can be taken to reduce or minimize the damage.
-The course also illustrates water removal and explains the principles of drying and dehumidification.
-Mold growth, the use of antimicrobials and odor control are also covered.
+This course demonstrates how water can damage carpet, wood floors, and other building materials.
+You’ll also learn how long it takes for damage to occur and what steps can be taken to reduce or minimize the damage.
+The course illustrates water removal and explains the principles of drying and dehumidification.
+Mold growth, the use of antimicrobials, and odor control are also covered.

 Smoke and Odor Damage Mitigation

-This course, you will learn how acid gases flow throughout a home, the damage it causes and what should be done about it.
+In this course, you will learn how acidic gases flow throughout a home, the damage it causes, and what should be done to fix it.
 This course reviews the proper smoke mitigation steps which can reduce the loss.

 Mold Removal Remediation

 This program introduces the science of mold and explores the potentially harmful effects of mold on building materials and occupants.
 Participants learn how mold grows, how it spreads, and what actions should be taken to remove mold in a safe and reasonable manner.
 Procedures such as containment, negative air, and the proper use of personal protective equipment are also covered.

 This course offers a hands-on approach featuring the latest equipment, procedures, and recommended certifications for water extraction and structural drying.
 Participants will learn about topics such as the effects of water saturation, the science of drying (psychrometry), and the “restore vs. replace” decision.